Curriculum Outline for General Surgery

 American Board of Surgery

 Flexible Endoscopy Curriculum

-The American Board of Surgery has announced a new requirement for ABS certification in general surgery.
-Completion of the ABS Flexible Endoscopy Curriculum will be required of certification applicants who complete residency in the 2017-2018 academic year of thereafter.
+The American Board of Surgery has announced a new requirement for certification in general surgery.
+The ABS Flexible Endoscopy Curriculum will be required of certification applicants who complete residency in the 2017-2018 academic year or thereafter.

-The Flexible Endoscopy Curriculum contains direct links to related SCORE
+The Flexible Endoscopy Curriculum contains links to SCORE